-Fig. 11 How the detector geometry and optical focusing affect linearity

 Conclusion

-This paper detailed a high-precision optofluidic bi-axial miniaturized inclinometer based on curved nano-patterned superhydrophobic surface displaying linear behaviour over a large part of the measurement range, which can be tuned by adapting the membrane diameter and thickness (by controlling etch time, or using a high-precision SOI substrate).
+This paper detailed a high-precision optofluidic bi-axial miniaturized inclinometer based on curved nano-patterned superhydrophobic surface displaying linear behavior over a large part of the measurement range, which can be tuned by adapting the membrane diameter and thickness (by controlling etch time, or using a high-precision SOI substrate).
 The use of high precision balls combined to bare silicon curved membranes showed sub-0.05° precision levels, the errors being due to mobile mass surface roughness and sphericity errors.
 Using a fluidic droplet as mobile mass combined to nanopatterned and chemically treated membranes resulted in even better precision, but introduced hysteresis in the system.
 Improved packaging, better alignment of the optical system with the membrane center and the use of improved membranes led to sub-0.01° state-of-the-art precision levels but hysteresis effects that still need to be addressed to develop an operational sensor combining both high precision and low hysteresis.

-Acknowledgements
+7 Acknowledgements